-- √~20,800 New Fiber Route Miles and ~1.5 Million New Fiber Strand Miles Built Since 2018
+- ✓~25,500 New Fiber Route Miles and ~2.0 Million New Fiber Strand Miles Built Since 2018

 - ✓ Key Metrics:

-- Annual Revenue of \$314 Million(1)
+- Annual Revenue of \$290 Million(1)

-- Annual Adjusted EBITDA of \$125 Million(1)
+- Annual Adjusted EBITDA of \$115 Million(1)

 - ~\$1.6 Billion of Capital Deployed(5)

 - ~\$1.1 Billion of Revenues Under Contract(3)

-- √~28.100 Customer Connections(6)
+- ✓~28,600 Customer Connections(6)

-- √ Focused on Tier II & III Markets and Lease-Up of Recently Completed Anchor Builds
+- Focused on Lease-Up of Tier II & III Markets within Our Southeast Footprint

-National Network of 135,000 Fiber Route Miles and 8.0 Million Fiber Strand Miles
+National Network of 140,000 Fiber Route Miles and 8.5 Million Fiber Strand Miles

-Note: All information is as of December 31, 2022, unless otherwise noted

-- (1) Based on the mid-point of 2023 Outlook range provided in the Company's Earnings Release dated February 24, 2023. - (2) Represents purchase price of TPx, CableSouth, and Bluebird, purchase price for fiber acquisition from Lumen Technologies (formerly CenturyLink), the net fair value of the dark fiber IRU and other assets acquired from Windstream as part of our settlement agreement, and Enterprise Value at time of spin-off from Windstream.
+- Note: All information is as of December 31, 2023, unless otherwise noted. - (1) Based on the mid-point of 2024 Outlook range provided in the Company's Earnings Release dated February 29, 2024. - (2) Represents purchase price of TPx, CableSouth, and Bluebird, purchase price for fiber acquisition from Lumen Technologies (formerly CenturyLink), the net fair value of the dark fiber IRU and other assets acquired from Windstream as part of our settlement agreement, and Enterprise Value at time of spin-off from Windstream.
 See Glossary for explanation of Enterprise Value calculation. - Contracts are subject to termination under certain conditions and/or may not be renewed.
-Actual Revenues Under Contract could vary materially - Represents aggregate purchase price of acquired entities at Uniti Fiber. - Represents customer connections, both fiber and microwave.
+Actual Revenues Under Contract could vary materially - Excludes capital commitments related to the GCI program. - Represents aggregate purchase price of acquired entities at Uniti Fiber. - Represents customer connections, both fiber and microwave

-2022 Key Accomplishments & 2023 Priorities
+2023 Key Accomplishments & 2024 Priorities

-Outstanding Execution on 2022 Priorities at Both Uniti Fiber and Uniti Leasing

-- Record Level Consolidated New Bookings and Gross Installs in 2022 - 2022 Uniti Fiber Wholesale and Enterprise Recurring Revenue Up 10% and 13%, Respectively, From Prior Year - 2022 Uniti Leasing Lease-Up Recurring Revenue Up 50%+ From Prior Year

-Fully Funded Business Plan

-- Recent Successful Financings Provide Incremental Liquidity and Push Out Significant Debt Maturities to at Least 2027 - Long Organic Growth Runway Allows Uniti to "Control its Own Destiny" as it Relates to Strategic Initiatives

-Priorities for 2023 Consistent with Prior Year

-- Refine Multi Year Organic Growth Plan - Monitor & Adapt to Macroeconomic Conditions - Disciplined Approach to Any Potential Opportunistic M&A
+- Solid Execution on 2023 Priorities at Both Uniti Fiber and Uniti Leasing - 2023 Strategic Fiber Recurring Revenue Up 5% From Prior Year(1) - 2023 Uniti Fiber Wholesale and Enterprise Recurring Revenue Up 9% and 15%, Respectively, From Prior Year - 2023 Uniti Leasing Lease-Up Recurring Revenue Up 20%+ From Prior Year - Fully Funded Business Plan - Successfully Completed \$3.1 Billion of Debt Refinancings in 2023; Results in No Significant Permanent Debt Maturities Until 2027 - Recently Announced ABS Bridge Financing & Asset Sales Bolster Liquidity and Strengthen Overall Balance Sheet - Continued Long Organic Growth Runway Allows Uniti to "Control its Own Destiny" as it Relates to Strategic Initiatives - Priorities for 2024 Mostly Consistent with Prior Year - Disciplined Approach to Any Potential Strategic Transactions - Focus on Multi Year Organic Growth Plan